-The range of co-curricular activities is described in detail in the Co-Curricular Handbook issued at the start of the School year.
+The range of co-curricular activities is described on the school website and on the co-curricular site provided for students only.
 Students will be asked to register for specific activities available in each term or season.

-Music, Drama, Sport, Community Service and other Co-Curricular activities are many and varied.
-We encourage students to choose their activities wisely and not to over-commit themselves.
+Music, Drama, Sport, Community Service and other co-curricular activities are many and varied.
+We encourage students to choose their activities wisely and not over-commit themselves.